• Energy Efficiency and the Building Regulations in Historic Buildings

-The two principal areas of risk when upgrading older buildings to meet the requirements are:
+The two principal areas of risk when upgrading older buildings in the aspiration of reducing energy consumption are:

 • causing unacceptable damage to the character and appearance of historic buildings, and